 Adding his voice to the chorus, the boatman also said, “That’s you!
 Congratulations!
 Congratulations!”
 Then the three disciples repeated this chanting in unison as the boat was punted across the water.
 In no time at all, they crossed the Divine Cloud-Transcending Ferry all safe and sound.
 Only then did Tripitaka turn and skip lightly onto the shore.
 We have here a testimonial poem, which says:

-Free of their former six-six senses sway (Wu & Yu, 2012, vol. 4, pp. 345-346).
+Delivered from their mortal flesh and bone, A primal spirit of mutual love has grown.
+Their work done, they become Buddhas this day, Free of their former six-six senses sway (Wu & Yu, 2012, vol. 4, pp. 345-346).
 [4]

-Here, we see Tripitaka has shed his mortal form to become a buddha just like the cicada sheds its shell to grow wings and fly.
+Here, we see Tripitaka has shed his mortal form to become a Buddha just like the cicada sheds its shell to grow wings and fly.
 The monk has freed himself from the endless cycle of birth and death to achieve nirvana.

 The Thirty-Six Stratagems (Sanshiliu ji, 三十六計, c.
 5th-6th-cent.), a collection of military, political, and civil tactics, contains a plan known as “The Golden Cicada Sheds its Shell” (Jinchan tuoke, 金蟬脫殼), which entails leaving a decoy that distracts the enemy while the losing force is retreating.
 I’m not sure if this directly influenced the celestial’s title, but it at least shows that the name was known long before Journey to the West was published.